 Among the many dramatic transformations which marked the modernization of post-war French culture and society, the emergence of a distinct youth culture has been one of the most forceful challenges to persistent traditions and structures.
 By means of films, short novels, historical and sociological sources, we explore shifts in lifestyle, values and identity among youth, starting from the explosive events of May ‘68. in order to appreciate the social, political, and cultural realities of France in the present.

 Conducted entirely in French, this course is conceived as a general introduction to the history and culture of France since the sixties.
 Recommended: 202, especially for students who began French at Penn.

-View 7 films outside of class, three factual quizzes, three written assignments on readings and films.
+View seven films outside of class, factual quizzes and written assignments on readings and films.

 This course offers an overview of French political, cultural, and social history from the Revolution of 1789 to the present.
 Beginning with the French Revolution, we will explore the emergence of the modern French nation through an interrogation of a variety of written sources—including letters, literary texts and political documents — as well as visual materials, especially painting and architecture.
 Taught entirely in French, this course will provide students not only with a firm understanding of historical events but also with the ability to interpret the culture of different epochs within a historical framework.